Dundas County Militia: War of 1812

 Battle of French Mills – New York State Militia captured the British post at Akwesasne, an Indian community that straddled the St. Lawrence River in a location where the present-day borders of Ontario, Quebec and New York State intersect.
 It, and the nearby American post at French Mills on the Salmon River, were recaptured on November 23, 1812, by a British Canadian force, including the Dundas Militia, carrying supplies up the St. Lawrence River.

 In early 1813, Thomas Fraser took command of the Dundas Militia from Col. Macdonell, who retired due to old age, having first seen battle at Culloden.
 Fraser served as Colonel until late 1813.

-Second Battle of Ogdensburg – On February 22, 1813, a British Canadian force including the 1st Regiment of Dundas Militia, crossed the frozen St Lawrence River and charged the American fort at Ogdensburg.
+Second Battle of Ogdensburg – On 22 February 1813, a British Canadian force including the 1st Regiment of Dundas Militia, crossed the frozen St Lawrence River and charged the American fort at Ogdensburg.
 The Americans fought back but were eventually forced to retreat and the British and Canadians captured the town, burning the boats and taking the artillery and military supplies back to Prescott.
-At Ogdensburg, the Dundas Militia suffered two men wounded and one killed: